eejlny/SGRACEx1/README.md

 #define MAX_M    2048 // max number of features in each input node.
 For example the cora dataset has 1433 features per node;
 #define MAX_P    16  // number of hidden channels.

-Now go to the sgracex1 directory and perform simulation, C synthesis with this command:
+Now go to the hardware directory and perform simulation, C synthesis with this command:

-**vitis_hls -f ./hls/gat/solution1/script.tcl**
+**vitis_hls -f ./script.tcl**

 Check script.tcl to make sure that the set_part command matches your device is correct or modify as needed.
 The default part is xczu27dr-ffve1156-2-i that is the FPGA available in an RFSOC2x2 board.